bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 And at MIT, yeah, it's this kind of fun process where you'd see kids sort of hazing other kids, and they're like, bro, Windows, bro.
 And then by the time they're seniors, they're all running Linux.
 But the class I taught, a lot of people were running Bitcoin in Windows, and that was part of the homework, was like, okay, install Bitcoin, run testnet.
-And some people couldn't get testnet to work because in Windows, you make *bitcoin.conf* and say *testnet = 1*.
+And some people couldn't get testnet to work because in Windows, you make `bitcoin.conf` and say `testnet=1`.
-Windows notepad.exe renames it, it's *bitcoin.conf.txt*, and Bitcoin won't recognize that, and it doesn't show that in the UI.
+Windows `notepad.exe` renames it, it's `bitcoin.conf.txt`, and Bitcoin won't recognize that, and it doesn't show that in the UI.
 Yeah, so it's hard.
 Raspberry Pi is a nice standard, but it's not, it does seem like another layer of trust.
 It's the sort of, okay, we've added this other standard, feels kind of like Docker or something.
 I do think it'd be great if people could run stuff without buying any new hardware, without buying anything.
 And then some people said, look, you can't have something that's easy for normal users and is sort of enterprisy, right?
 Bitcoin Core has moved more towards expert users and it's really dropped off for normal home users and that's sort of a conscious choice.
-Like last year, one of the Core Dev meetups, we were like, let's just get rid of the UI.
+Last year, one of the Core Dev meetups, we were like, let's just get rid of the UI.
-Like No one wants to maintain it.
+No one wants to maintain it.
-Let's get rid of *bitcoin-qt*.
+Let's get rid of `bitcoin-qt`.
-It's just *bitcoind*.
+It's just `bitcoind`.
 And they're like, no one uses the UI.
 I'm like, guys, everyone I know who I tell to run Bitcoin Core and fully validate, they all use the UI.
 And there's this sort of disconnect between developers who are using it.

-[External voice] Developers are not the users.
+[External voice]: "Developers are not the users."

-I mean so yeah, I like making software that I want to run, but I also have to know that I'm not most of the users.
+I like making software that I want to run, but I also have to know that I'm not most of the users.
 So, and that might be a point, like yeah, maybe we need multiple packages.
 There's Bitcoin Core, but there's also these other versions, but none of them are easy here.
-Like if you run *btcd*, it's not like it's better, or some of the new ones may go Rust, Bitcoin.
+If you run `btcd`, it's not like it's better, or some of the new ones may go Rust Bitcoin.
-Yeah, it's cool that there's different ones.
+It's cool that there's different ones.
 And then Electrum, which is easier to use, still not perfect, but it's not a full node.
 There is no sort of Bitcoin core version that looks or acts like Electrum.
 So that'd be something kind of cool.
 This is not just Bitcoin.
 It does seem that open source projects have a hard time with UI.
 It seems that there are UI developers who want to work on open source, but it does seem that that's one of the real weak points, where Linux kernel, top tier, there's nothing better in the world, and it's all open source and everyone works on it.
-But whatever, XFCE or X Windows or Wayland, yeah, no, it's not as good.
+But whatever, XFCE or X Windows or Wayland, it's not as good.
-And it does seem like, you know, why is this, how do we get more people working on that?
+Why is this, how do we get more people working on that?
 I don't know, like, is it a prestige thing, where like, oh, I'm working on these cool cryptographic algorithms, and that's like prestigious, but I feel like Apple is the most valuable company in the history of the civilization and it's because they have good UI.
-Like that's it, like you know, now they have the best chips and hardware and stuff, but 10, 20 years ago, they had kinda crummy stuff.
+Now they have the best chips and hardware and stuff, but 10, 20 years ago, they had kinda crummy stuff.
-It was like PowerPC, then they run on Intel, and like it wasn't any faster, it wasn't better, it's just better UI, and That's why they got a lot of people using it, got a lot of money.
+It was like PowerPC, then they run on Intel, it wasn't any faster, it wasn't better, it's just better UI, and that's why they got a lot of people using it, got a lot of money.
-So, I don't know, that's what I wanted to do.

 ## What do y'all think?

 What do you guys think?
 Some people are like, maybe it's okay if Bitcoin is like GPG and as long as it stays true.
-And other people are like, you know, we don't wanna dilute it if we make it too easy, or I don't know.
+And other people are like, we don't wanna dilute it if we make it too easy.
-So, and then I bet there's people in here who have the same problem, right?
+Then I bet there's people in here who have the same problem, right?
-Or like, I know lots of people who even use Bitcoin.
+I know lots of people who even use Bitcoin.
 They're like, I don't want to manage my own node.
 It's too hard.

+[recording is missing the discussion part]